dukt/social-demo/README.md

 # Social Demo

-This repo contains example templates to get started with Social for Craft CMS.
+This repository contains the example templates to get started with Social for Craft CMS.

+The demo uses Tailwind CSS for its styles, and Alpine.js for interactivity.

 ## Requirements